 Presented by Ira Parghi and George Wray

 People and objects are connected in ever increasing ways.
 More and more, our devices collect, store, process, and disseminate data.
 While this undoubtedly makes our lives easier and more efficient, it also creates information privacy and security risks.
 Learn about some of these challenges, and about efforts by government regulators and industry to manage them.
 Examples will be considered from the automotive and medical device industries in Canada and beyond.

-In case you missed it, our October sessions have been recorded and are available to view here.
+In case you missed it, our October and November sessions have been recorded and are available to view here.